Our mission is to help you obtain financial freedom. Checkout Our Youtube Channel Checkout Our Youtube Channel

 • Deduct up to $3,000 of losses from your income ($1,500 if married filing separately).

-3. Dividend Taxes
+3. Taxes on Dividends

-• Qualified Dividends: Taxed at long-term capital gains rates.
+• Taxed at the lower long-term capital gains rates (0%, 15%, or 20%).

-• Ordinary Dividends: Taxed as regular income.
+• Ordinary Dividends:

 4. Be Aware of Wash Sales